 |visfatin; also called pre-B cell colony-enhancing factor (PBEF); these two independent activities are identical to the enzyme nicotinamide phosphoribosyltransferase (NAMPT)||ubiquitously expressed with highest levels of expression in visceral white adipose tissue||was originally reported to have insulin mimetic effects but that paper was subsequently retracted; the intracellular version of NAMPT (sometimes referred to as iNAMPT) has nicotinamide phosphoribosyltransferase activity; the extracellular version (eNAMPT) exhibits cytokine-like activity; conflicting results relative to insulin receptor binding but blocking insulin receptor signaling interferes with effects of eNAMPT; changes in NAMPT activity occur during fasting and positively regulate the activity of the NAD+-dependent deacetylase, SIRT1, leading to alterations in gene expression|

 EGF has proliferative effects on cells of both mesodermal and ectodermal origin, particularly keratinocytes and fibroblasts.
 EGF exhibits negative growth effects on certain carcinomas as well as hair follicle cells.
 Growth-related responses to EGF include the induction of nuclear proto-oncogene expression, such as FOS, JUN and MYC.
-EGF also has the effect of decreasing gastric acid secretion.back to the top
+EGF also exerts effects on metabolic processes such as decreasing gastric acid secretion, and increasing the rate of glycolysis.back to the top

 There are currently 18 members of the mammalian FGF family of growth factors.
 These members are numbered FGF1–FGF10 and FGF16–FGF23.
 These 18 proteins are divided into six different FGF families based upon differences in sequence homology.
 Family 1 (FGF 1 subfamily) is composed of FGF1 and FGF2; family 2 (FGF7 subfamily) is composed of FGF3, FGF7, FGF10, and FGF22; family 3 (FGF4 subfamily) is composed of FGF4, FGF5, and FGF6; family 4 (FGF8 subfamily) is composed of FGF8, FGF17, and FGF18; family 5 (FGF9 subfamily) is composed of FGF9, FGF16, and FGF20; family 6 (FGF19 subfamily) is composed of FGF19, FGF21, and FGF23.
 In addition, there are four FGFs that do not belong to these six families (FGF11–FGF14; also referred to as the FGF11 subfamily) and although they do have sequence homology to members of the six families they do not activate the FGF receptors and are thus, not considered members of the FGF family but are FGF homologous factors.
 Of note is the fact that human FGF19 is the orthologue of mouse FGF15.